Buccaneers defensive lineman played for Jets on Sunday despite knowing he’d been traded

 “Steve’s a great human being and a heck of a player …” Buccaneers Coach Bruce Arians said Friday.
 “He jumped in a car and came straight here, had some clothes shipped in and will head to Vegas and get in about 20 or 30 snaps, hopefully.”

 McLendon originally signed with the Pittsburgh Steelers as an undrafted free agent out of Troy in 2009 and ended up playing 79 games in the Steel City before signing a three-year, $12 million deal with New York in 2016.
-He played under current Buccaneers defensive coordinator Todd Bowls from 2016 through 2018 when Bowles was the Jets head coach.
+He played under Buccaneers defensive coordinator Todd Bowles from 2016 through 2018 when Bowles was the Jets head coach.
 McLendon arrives in Tampa with high bona fides and a glowing recommendation from his coaches in New York.

 “I think they’ll be very happy,” Carter said of the Buccaneers having McLendon in their organization.
 “That’s just the honest truth.
 I think it’s just not so much the player, it’s the leadership that he brings.
 He’s a big communicator.
 He talks when he needs to talk.
 He’s not one of those overly-vocal leaders.
 One thing I like about him, everything’s always spot-on … He knows there’s a standard of having a winning attitude, performing at a certain level.
 I don’t think — I know — that the Tampa Bay Bucs organization as well as the team and the fans, they’ll just love him.
 He just brings this great energy.”